xxfoundation/elixxir-server/README.md

     # Path where the list of node addresses is saved to.
     # Optional field; defaults to "/opt/xxnetwork/node-logs/ipList.txt".
     ipListOutput:  "/opt/xxnetwork/node-logs/ipList.txt"
+  # If set, this address (host and port required) will be used for the node's
+  # public IP address instead of the automatically determined address.
+Optional.
+  addressOverride: ""
   # Port that the Node will communicate on.
   port: 42069